-Section 5.1 Grievance is hereby defined as an alleged violation of a specific provision or provisions of this Agreement submitted by the grieving party to the other party within thirty (30) calendar days of the alleged violation, or the date on which the grieving party should reasonably have known of the alleged violation.
+Section 5.1 Grievance is hereby defined as an alleged violation of a specific provision or provisions of this Agreement submitted by the grieving party to the other party within thirty (30) days of the alleged violation, or the date on which the grieving party should reasonably have known of the alleged violation.
 It is the purpose of this clause to provide the employees and the Union with an orderly and effective means of achieving consideration of any grievance which may arise during the life of this Agreement.
 For this purpose, the following steps are agreed upon as the appropriate order of contact:

-- Step 1 Employee and/or shop steward raises grievance with his/her immediate supervisor, or union representative raises grievance with the city official most immediately involved (written communication not required).
-The immediate supervisor shall advise the shop steward (or, as applicable, the involved City - supervisor shall advise the shop steward (or, as applicable, the involved City official shall advise the union representative) of the proposed resolution within fourteen (14) calendar days of the grievance having been raised. - Step 2 If the grievance cannot be resolved at Step 1, the employee and/or his/her Union representative shall, as soon as possible but not later than thirty (30) calendar days after an employee could reasonably know of the occurrence giving rise to the grievance, reduce the matter to written form, stating all facts in detail, citing section or sections violated and proposed remedy, and submit same to the next level of management responsible for addressing grievances, with copies to the Union and the Human Resources Department within fourteen (14) calendar days of decision rendered at Step 1.
-This step shall not preclude contacts at lower levels if this may expedite the resolution process.
-The appropriate manager responsible for addressing the grievance shall (within fourteen (14) calendar days) render a decision in writing to the employee and Union. - Failing to resolve the grievance in the second step, the Union representative shall, within fourteen (14) calendar days of receipt of the supervisor's disposition take up the matter with the head of the employee's department (general government) or division (Utilities, with a copy to the Human Resources Director), or his/her designated representative.
-Management shall, within fourteen (14) calendar days of receipt of the grievance, and after consulting with the Human Resources Director, respond in writing to the Union representative-and employee.
+- Step 1 Employee raises grievance with his/her immediate supervisor or Union representative raises grievance with the City official most immediately involved (written communication not required). - Step 2 The employee and/or his/her Union representative shall, as soon as possible but not later than thirty (30) days after an employee could reasonably know of the occurrence giving rise to the grievance, reduce the matter to written form, stating all facts in detail, citing section or sections violated and proposed remedy, and submit same to immediate supervisor, or the City official most immediately involved.
+The supervisor or official shall within ten (10) working days, record his/her disposition in written detail, returning same to the Union representative and the employee. - Failing to resolve the grievance in the second step, the Union representative shall, within ten (10) working days of receipt of the supervisor's disposition take up the matter with the head of the employee's department (general government) or division (Utilities, with a copy to the Human Resources Director), or his/her designated representative.
+Management shall, within ten (10) working days of receipt of the grievance, and after consulting with the Human Resources Director, respond in writing to the Union representative and employee.
 If the matter is not satisfactorily settled or adjusted in this stage, the grievance may be submitted to arbitration.

-Section 5.2 Grievances not resolved under the above steps may be referred to arbitration by the Union.
-The Union shall give written notice to the Human Resources Director of its intention to arbitrate within twenty-one (21) calendar days following completion of steps listed.
-Prior to the selection of an arbitrator, the HR Director or designee shall meet with the Union to attempt a settlement of the grievance.
-This meeting shall take place within seven (7) calendar days from the Union's notice to arbitrate.
-If no settlement is achieved a list of seven (7) arbitrators shall be requested from the Public Employment Relations Commission (PERC) or Federal Mediation and Conciliation Service (FMCS), both parties shall meet and each shall alternately strike three (3) names until one (1) arbitrator is selected.
+Section 5.2 Grievances not resolved may be referred to arbitration by the Union.
+The Union shall give written notice to the Human Resources Director of its intention to arbitrate within fifteen (15) working days following completion of steps listed.
+A list of seven (7) arbitrators shall be requested from the Public Employment Relations Commission or FMCS, both parties shall meet and each shall alternately strike three (3) names until one (1) arbitrator is selected.
 The grieving party shall strike first.
-If the parties cannot agree in one (1) day on the agency to provide the list, the Public Employment Relations Commission (PERC) shall provide the list.
-Each party is responsible for the costs of its representatives, attorneys and all costs related to the development and presentation of their respective cases in arbitration.
-All other expenses related to the Arbitrator shall be divided equally.
-The arbitrator shall have no power to render a decision that shall add to, subtract from, or alter, change, or modify the terms of this agreement, and his/her power shall be limited to interpretation or application of the terms of this agreement.
+If the parties cannot agree in one (1) day on the agency to provide the list, FMCS shall provide the list.
+Each party is responsible for the costs of its representatives, attorneys and all costs related to the development and presentation of their respective case in arbitration.
+All other costs related to the Arbitrator shall be divided equally.
+The Arbitrator's decision is binding on the parties, however, the Arbitrator shall have no power to render a decision that shall add to, subtract from, or alter, change, or modify the terms of this agreement, and his/her power shall be limited to interpretation or application of the terms of this Agreement.